rdkit/UGM_2019/README.md

 Lighting talks don't need to be arranged too far in advance; we will start collecting the list of people interested in doing those shortly before the event.

+## Draft agenda is available
+The draft agenda with the allocated time blocks is available [here](Info/Draft_Agenda.pdf)